Back to the FAQ

 What were the details of Byron Case's alibi?

-Byron Case and his supporters have long maintained that he was always consistent with his alibi of the night of the murder.
+Anastasia's killer and his supporters have long maintained that he was always consistent with his alibi of the night of the murder.
 This is not entirely true, as there were significant variations between important details in interviews and correspondence he had at different times and with different people.

 The Basic Story